COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 ![gashot](http://take.ms/xpqQr)

 #### Compiling
-Compilation and reporting of the inventory data across the department spreadsheets is handled by an R Script that pulls data from all Google Spreadsheets, aggregates and cleans the data.
+Compilation and reporting of the inventory data across the department spreadsheets is handled by an R Script that pulls data from all spreadsheets, aggregates and cleans the data.
 In order for the inventory to be effective, it must be continously updated, and these tools allow us to do so.

 #### Additional Sources
 In addition to the human generated inventory, we have worked closely with IT to use any technological data collection methods that are available.
 The sources that supplement the inventory are as follows.
 They will be used to verify and augment the inventory data to the extent possible: